 For more on set theory, see the pages that give an overview of set theory, starting at Overview of set theory: Part 1: Different types of set theories.)

-Zermelo tried to justify his axiom of choice by remarking that the assumption had already implicitly been used in some cases to prove a result, and since then others have followed his lead, and try to justify the assumption by pleading that certain results that can be achieved by the use of the assumption are desirable.
+A few years after his first paper on well-ordering, Zermelo published another paper which included an attempt to justify his axiom of choice by remarking that it could be used to prove various results that he deemed desirable, (Footnote: See part 2 of Zermelo’s paper: “Neuer beweis für die möglichkeit einer wohlordnung”, Mathematische Annalen Vol 65.1, 1907, pp.107-12.
+There is an English translation by Stefan Bauer-Mengelberg: “A new proof of the possibility of a well-ordering”, it is available in the book From Frege to Gödel, ed.
+Van Heijenoort, Harvard University Press, 1967, pp:183-198.) and since then others have followed his lead, and try to justify the assumption by pleading that certain results that can be achieved by the use of the assumption are desirable.
 But this turns the entire ethos of mathematical proofs on its head - it is a classic case of the end becoming more important than the means.

 A sensible and measured conclusion regarding the axiom of choice is that, in the same way that a belief in an afterlife or a god does not somehow make the belief correct, a belief in the axiom of choice does not somehow confirm that real numbers have a magical property that does not actually emanate from their definition.

 It can be noted that the unfounded assumption of the existence of indefinable entities generally results in numerous problems, as can be seen at Indefinable Numbers, which analyses the problems arising from the notion of indefinable entities.

 An example of the application of the assumption of the axiom of choice/